autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/planning/index.md

   and `use_all_predicted_path` options for Autoware for experimental lane changing (for more information, please refer to [lane_change documentation](https://autowarefoundation.github.io/autoware.universe/main/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design/)).
   The default value is True.
-  If you want to set it to False, you can make the change in the tier4_planning_component.launch.xml file:
+  To set it to False, make the following change in the `tier4_planning_component.launch.xml` file:

   ```diff
   - <arg name="use_experimental_lane_change_function" default="true"/>